Kansas politicians react to New York mayor’s ‘no brand’ comment

 WICHITA, Kan.
-(KSNW) — Politicians, as well a Kansas sports team and even Eric Stonestreet all had something to say about New York Mayor Eric Adams’s comment about Kansas having no brand.
+(KSNW) — Politicians, as well a Kansas sports team and even Eric Stonestreet all had something to say about New York mayor’s comment about Kansas having no brand.

 On Tuesday, Sept.
-27, Adams held a news conference about his recent trip to Puerto Rico and the Dominican Republic in the aftermath of Hurricane Fiona.
+27, Mayor Eric Adams held a news conference about his recent trip to Puerto Rico and the Dominican Republic in the aftermath of Hurricane Fiona.

 He talked about what his administration plans to do about the damage he saw during his trip.